 oc get MachineConfig

 Step 7.
+Wait until the MachineConfig has been applied to all workers by monitoring MachineConfigPools.
 Ssh to the worker node with the passthrough GPU(s) and obtain the vendor-ID and the device-ID for the GPU device.
 In this case the vendor-ID is 10de and the device-ID is 26b9.

 ssh core@<worker-baremetal-ip>